johnfedoruk/bangular/aio/content/guide/hierarchical-dependency-injection.md

 # Hierarchical Dependency Injectors

-You learned the basics of Angular Dependency injection in the [Dependency Injection](guide/dependency-injection) guide.
+You learned the basics of Bangular Dependency injection in the [Dependency Injection](guide/dependency-injection) guide.

-Angular has a _Hierarchical Dependency Injection_ system.
+Bangular has a _Hierarchical Dependency Injection_ system.
 There is actually a tree of injectors that parallel an application's component tree.
 You can reconfigure the injectors at any level of that component tree.